-Where any gas appliance needs to be installed it shall be installed by an authorized person (i.e. a registered gas practitioner as defined in the relevant national legislation (see foreword) (see annex J for the regulation), and shall be installed according to the requirements of SANS 10087-1.
+Where any gas appliance needs to be installed it shall be installed by an authorized person (i.e. a registered gas practitioner as defined in the relevant national legislation (see foreword), and shall be installed according to the requirements of SANS 10087-1.
+Amdt 1